SafetyCulture/safetyculture-sdk-python/tools/exporter/ReadMe.md

 | filename  |  an audit item ID whose response is going to be used to name the files of exported audit reports.
 Can only be an item with a response type of `text` from the header section of the audit such as Audit Title, Document No., Client / Site, Prepared By, Personnel, or any custom header item which has a 'text' type response |
 | export_profiles  | to apply an export profile transformation to particular templates, give here a list of export profile ids
 | sync_delay_in_seconds | time in seconds to wait after completing one export run, before running again
+| media_sync_offset_in_seconds | time in seconds since an audit has been modified before it will by synced

 Here is an example customised config.yaml: